SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/device-integration.html.md

 #### Step B: Receive CSV operations

-By subscribing to a topic, the device automatically tells Cumulocity that it wants to receive operations.
+By subscribing to a topic the device automatically tells Cumulocity that it wants to receive operations.
 Any operation created will be automatically parsed using either the static templates or the templates the device defines.